nguyenthanhdat23012003/Computer-Network-Theory/Chapter3-Network_Hardware/4_NetworkHardwareConnection.md

 ## Twisted-Pair Cable Connection

-- To connect twisted-pair cables to network devices or NICs on end devices, **RJ45 connectors and ports** are used.
+- To connect twisted-pair cables to network devices or NICs on terminal equipments, **RJ45 connectors and ports** are used.
   - **RJ45 Connector**: A standardized plug for the cable.
   - **RJ45 Port**: The socket for connecting the RJ45 plug to a device.
 - **Wires** in twisted-pair cables are aligned with the RJ45 connector's copper contacts in a specific order, known as the wiring standard.